-Erikson holds two mandatory internship orientations, as well as any mandatory Field 101 seminars.
+Erikson holds two mandatory internship orientations.
 The first orientation (in February) provides an overview of the requirements for an internship and a listing of potential sites.
 You will be asked to complete a questionnaire identifying the type of internship you would like.
-Working closely with your advisor and/or the Field Education and Career Counseling Department, you will apply to appropriate sites over the spring and summer.
+Working closely with your advisor and/or the Field Education and Career Services Office, you will apply to appropriate sites over the spring and summer.

-The second orientation (in late August) goes over the particulars of the integrative seminars, placements, and internship contract.
+The second orientation (in late August), a 2-day workshop, Field 101, reviews the particulars of the integrative seminars, placements, and internship contract.
 The internship contract is to be filled out by you, your advisor, and your internship supervisor and will establish general and specific learning goals on which your performance will be evaluated.